Meta and unions

-AI replacement

-Meta stated in early 2025 they will utilize AI to replace mid-level engineers..
-While AI replacement has been utilized as an explanation for layoffs, employees across the tech industry have raised concerns that workloads have not decreased and workers are required to work longer hours driven by the loss of workers and fear for job safety.

-Union efforts by country

 Germany

-There are 5,000 content moderators in Germany.
-Those employed by Telus International and Majorel service several social media platforms including Facebook and Instagram.
+There are 5,000 content moderators in Germany employed by Telus International, Majorel and TikTok servicing different social media platforms including Facebook and Instagram.

-Cengiz Haksöz who is employed by Telus International, moderates content for Facebook and Instagram.
+Cengiz Haksöz is employed by Telus International, moderating content for Facebook and Instagram.
 Shortly after giving a testimony on June 27, 2023, to the German Bundestag Committee on Digitization regarding his working conditions, Haksöz was placed on paid-leave and banned from the company premises in Essen.
 The company alleges he violated his non-disclosure agreement.
-As the chair of electoral board, Haksöz was responsible for facilitating the works council election which was ongoing.
+As the chair of electoral board, Haksöz is responsible for facilitating the works council election which was ongoing.
 Ver.di union filed an objection against management's obstruction to the election.
 The Essen Labour Court ruled in favor of Haksöz and ordered the company to let him return.
-The works council election commenced on July 7, with the ver.di union list receiving 80% of employee votes, or 14 of 17 seats on the works council.
+The works council election commenced on July 7, with the union ver.di list receiving 80% of employee votes, or 14 of 17 seats on the works council.

 Ireland

-Connect union represents 20 critical-infrastructure engineers at Meta's data center in Clonee, County Meath, Ireland.
-In response to proposed shift schedule changes, the Connect union threatened to go on a 24-hour strike.
-The strike was replaced by a labor court proceeding instead.

-United Kingdom

-In 2021 Amnesty International published a brief documenting labor issues for contract workers at Meta.
-Guillermo Camacho Equez (Camacho), a contracted cleaner and trade union representative of the Cleaners and Allied Independent Workers Union (CAIWU) was dismissed after campaigning for fair working conditions and against the excessive workload of mostly Black, and Latino cleaners at Meta’s London office on Brock Street.
+Covalen content moderator and data annotators, who contract for Meta went on strikes in April and May 2026 after they were told that 700 positions would be cancelled.
+Covalen workers organized with support of Digital and Techworkers Alliance, a branch of Communication Workers Union.
+Unlike the United States or the United Kingdom, there is no threshold or obligation for Irish employers to recognize a workplace union.
+Covalen management has not recognized the union voted on by Covalen employees.